adamgilroy22/happy-dog-cafe/README.md

 - Favicon was designed by me with [Canva](https://www.canva.com/)

-- All photos used on throughout the site are from [Unsplash.com](https://unsplash.com/)
+- All photos used on throughout the site are from and used under the [Unsplash.com](https://unsplash.com/) license